Baercraft/mod-worgoblin-high-elf/README.md

 > 🚧 **Work in Progress / Development Version**

-A ready-to-use custom race module for **AzerothCore 3.3.5a**, focused on providing additional playable races with **minimal changes to the AzerothCore server core itself**.
+A ready-to-use custom race module for **AzerothCore 3.3.5a**, focused on providing additional playable races.

 The main idea behind this fork is simple: